 Disorders that affect blood flow to, in, and out of the liver

 Budd-Chiari syndrome Budd-Chiari Syndrome Budd-Chiari syndrome is caused by blood clots that completely or partially block blood flow from the liver.
-The blockage may occur anywhere from the small and large veins that carry blood from... read more (blockage of blood flow out of the liver by a blood clot)
+The blockage may occur anywhere from the small and large veins that carry blood from... read more (blockage of blood flow out of the liver)

 Heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more